 Con: They can be expensive.
 A company has an entire staff to pay, advertising to buy, and other expenses that tend to drive the price up.
 For some businesses, a translation company might simply be beyond their price range.

 Pro: They’re specialized.
-When looking for an individual native speaker to do translation, one should be specific about exactly what it is they want to be done.
+When looking for an individual native speaker to perform a translation, one should be specific about exactly what it is they want to be done.
 If for example, they want SEO content done with the translation, one can find a native speaker to do that.

 Pro: They’re inexpensive.
 Paying for an article by native speakers doing translation tends to be homegrown operations with minimal expenses.
 This means they can actually charge less than a full company.